 First of all, the team discovered a novel form of bulk-boundary correspondence: a new relation between the interior of a material and what happens on its edge, particularly valid for these energy non-conserving systems.
 It was shown that a certain change in the topology inside the material, leads to a change of the locations of the wave-like effects on the edges.

-Secondly, the team made this theoretical finding very concrete by constructing, out of cog wheels, rods, levers and tiny robots, a specific metamaterial with the theoretically predicted property.
+Secondly, the team made this theoretical finding very concrete by constructing, out of cogwheels, rods, levers, and tiny robots, a specific metamaterial with the theoretically predicted property.
 In fact, the most favorable media to see the effect of topology on wave propagation are such metamaterials, which are composite systems artificially made as arrangements of identical units.
-The figure above shows an example, which is one-dimensional: every component only ‘talks’ to its left and right neighbours.
+The figure above shows an example, which is one-dimensional: every component only ‘talks’ to its left and right neighbors.

-In idealized scenarios, each identical unit in such a metamaterial talks to its neighbours in a symmetric way, resulting in the conservation of energy.
-However, in the material constructed by the researchers, the units talk to their left and right neighbours in a different way.
+In idealized scenarios, each identical unit in such a metamaterial talks to its neighbors in a symmetric way, resulting in the conservation of energy.
+However, in the material constructed by the researchers, the units talk to their left and right neighbors in different ways.
 This makes the system gain or lose energy from or to the environment.
 The physicists now managed to show that even in this case, one can let waves travel through the system and topology then explains how these waves in the interior affect waves on the boundary.
 In particular, the topology of the setup determines on which side of the material these edge waves occur.

 The work can have significant impact on many branches of physics, ranging from quantum mechanics for systems that are not in equilibrium to the construction of new and interesting metamaterials for situations where it is useful to engineer wave properties by steering waves on demand.
 Potential applications are in sensing or energy harvesting, or for example in creating new materials that very effectively damp or mitigate shocks and vibrations.